timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/guide/ethics.md

+---
+title: 'Ethics: Hashbrown Angular Docs'
+meta:
+  - name: description
+    content: 'Hashbrown is designed to help you build AI-powered applications responsibly.
+Here are some best practices and considerations when using the Hashbrown Angular SDK:'
+---
 # Ethics

 Hashbrown is designed to help you build AI-powered applications responsibly.
 Here are some best practices and considerations when using the Hashbrown Angular SDK: